longread-well/shortread-pipeline/README.md

 # Short-read platform comparison pipelines
 This folder contains scripts used to assess short-read sequencing performance.

-Warning: files in this folder will be publicly shared!
+Warning: files in this folder are publicly shared!
 Do not put any sensitive or environment-specific details here.

 ## Contributing